Indiana DNR Customer Service Center

 If your license is lost, stolen or destroyed, you should notify the DNR immediately.
-A lifetime license affidavit for replacement can be found online; you can also contact us with all inquiries at email@example.com or you can call us at (317) 232-4200.
+A lifetime license affidavit for replacement can be found online; you can also contact us with all inquiries at lifetimelicense@dnr.IN.gov or you can call us at (317) 232-4200.
+Application must be mailed to the address on application.
+Faxed or emailed copies are not accepted.
+Form must be notarized.
+Unnotarized affidavits will be returned.
 Upon the return of the affidavit, we will issue a replacement license.
 There is no cost for the replacement.

 Does someone under the age of 18 or over the age of 65 need to purchase a fishing or hunting license?

 A hunting license is not required for an individual who is less than 13 years old, does not possess a bow or firearm, and who is accompanied by a person who is at least 18 years of age and holds a valid hunting license.
 However, children age 17 and younger who will possess a bow or firearm or will not be accompanied by a person over the age of 18 must obtain a youth hunting license, unless hunting during the free youth hunting days designated by the director each fall.
 Children who are nonresidents and under the age of 18 may purchase a resident youth hunting license if the child has a parent, grandparent or legal guardian who is a resident of Indiana.
 Hunters age 65 or older must obtain the appropriate hunting license.